Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Proof of Theorem .

 \end{itemize} This proves the lemma. \end{proof}

-Lemma~\ref{lemma-cfl-approx-iterative-rounding-initial-tuple-feasibility}, Lemma~\ref{lemma-cfl-approx-iterative-rounding-well-defined}, and Lemma~\ref{lemma-cfl-approx-iterative-rounding-successive-tuple-feasibility} jointly establish that our iterative rounding process is well-defined.
-Since $F'^{(0)} := I$ and since exactly one facility is selected to be removed from $F'$ in each iteration, it follows that the process repeats for at most $|I|$ iterations before the set $D'$ becomes empty.
-Therefore, our iterative rounding process terminates in polynomial time.
+Lemma~\ref{lemma-cfl-approx-iterative-rounding-initial-tuple-feasibility}, Lemma~\ref{lemma-cfl-approx-iterative-rounding-well-defined}, and Lemma~\ref{lemma-cfl-approx-iterative-rounding-successive-tuple-feasibility} prove the feasibility of the iterative rounding process.
+Since exactly one facility is removed from $I'$ in each iteration, the process repeats for at most $|I|$ iterations before $I'$ becomes empty.
+Moreover, since the tuple remains feasible during all the iterations, it follows from the constraint~(\ref{LP_ITR_3}) of~\ref{LP_ITR} that, when $I'$ becomes empty, $D'$ must also be empty.
+Hence, the iterative process terminates in polynomial time.